Updated: May 26, 2025

 Living in Lisbon is a good idea for retirees, families, or digital nomads who are searching for a fresh start.
 The city offers an abundance of entertainment and cultural opportunities, as well as vibrant nightlife, great weather, and exquisite dining at affordable costs.
 As an expat, you will find in Lisbon the perfect amount of everything you may need, and moving to live in Lisbon could be the best decision you can make.

 If you are searching for your dream property in Portugal, you can also contact us at Goldcrest, and we will be more than happy to help you decide where to live in Lisbon with your family and what options are available to you.
-We have a team of experts who will love to guide you through the process of buying your ideal home in Lisbon.
+We have a team of experts who will love to guide you through the process of buying or renting your ideal home in Lisbon.

 Frequently Asked Questions about Living in Lisbon

 Lisbon is a great place to live, with a pleasant climate and a number of beautiful beaches on your doorstep.
 Additionally, Lisbon is a very affordable capital compared to many other European capitals.
 In Lisbon, you will find everything you need as an expat, from job opportunities to high-quality schools for your children.
-Also, the Lisbon is a very international city, meaning that you’ll quickly be able to get to know fellow expats.
+Also, Lisbon is a very international city, meaning that you’ll quickly be able to get to know fellow Lisbon expats.

 The cost of living in Portugal is way much lower than in many countries, such as the UK, Ireland, Scotland, France, Germany, and neighboring Spain.
 Hence, Portugal is one of the most affordable countries in Western Europe, especially for expats and digital nomads.